Bernhard Langer

 Bernhard Langer ([ˈbɛʁnhaʁt ˈlaŋɐ]; born 27 August 1957) is a German professional golfer.
 He is a two-time Masters champion and was one of the world's leading golfers throughout the 1980s and 1990s.
-In 1986, he became the sport's first official number one ranked player following the creation of the OWGR.
+In 1986, he became the sport's first number one ranked player following the creation of the Sony Ranking (now the Official World Golf Ranking).

 Langer is one of five golfers who have won professional golf events on all six continents where golf is played.
 He has victories on all the premiere tours, with 42 wins on the European Tour (2nd most all-time), three on the PGA Tour, and numerous international victories; including wins on the Japan Golf Tour, Asian Tour, Australasian Tour, and the Tour de las Américas.

 The highlights of Langer's career are his two major championships.
 His first major win came at the 1985 Masters Tournament, where Langer won by two strokes over runners-up Seve Ballesteros, Raymond Floyd and Curtis Strange.
 His second major came at the 1993 Masters Tournament with a four-shot victory over Chip Beck.
 Langer has also finished runner-up on two occasions at The Open Championship (1981 and 1984).
-In 2020 Langer became the oldest player in Masters history to make the tournament cut, at age 63.
+In 2020 Langer became the oldest player in Masters history to make the tournament cut, at age 62 years, 7 months.
+This record has since been overcome by Fred Couples in 2023.

 After turning 50, Langer has established himself as the most successful player in the history of the PGA Tour Champions.
-He has won a record 11 senior major championships, been the money leader in a record 11 seasons and a record 7 times in a row.
-He is tied for the most PGA Tour Champions career wins and is one of only two players who have achieved the career Senior Grand Slam (winning each of the five major championships at least once during one's career).
-He has won the 2010, 2014, 2017 and 2019 Senior Open Championship, the 2010 U.S. Senior Open, the 2016 and 2017 Regions Tradition, the 2014, 2015 and 2016 Constellation Senior Players Championship, and the 2017 Senior PGA Championship.
+He has won a record 12 senior major championships, been the money leader in a record 11 seasons and a record 7 times in a row.
+He has the most PGA Tour Champions career wins and is the only player to have achieved the current career Senior Grand Slam (winning each of the five current major championships at least once during one's career).
+He has won the 2010, 2014, 2017 and 2019 Senior Open Championship, the 2010 U.S. Senior Open and 2023 U.S. Senior Open, the 2016 and 2017 Regions Tradition, the 2014, 2015 and 2016 Constellation Senior Players Championship, and the 2017 Senior PGA Championship.

-Life and work
+Early life

+Langer was born on 27 August 1957 in the village of Anhausen, Germany.
+He is the younger brother of Erwin and Maria.
+Today it is a part of Diedorf municipality, near Augsburg, Bavaria, Germany.